accordproject/techdocs/website/versioned_docs/version-0.20/ref-cicero-ui.md

 Accord Project publishes [React](https://reactjs.org) user interface components for use in web-applications.
 Please refer to the cicero-ui project [on GitHub](https://github.com/accordproject/cicero-ui) for detailed usage instructions.

-You can preview these components in [Template Playground v2](https://accordproject-studio.netlify.com).
+You can preview these components in [Template Studio v2](https://accordproject-studio.netlify.com).

 ![Template-Studio-V2](/docs/assets/reference/tsv2.png)